content-strategy-forum/csf-glossary/user-story.md

 category:
 tags: [writing, tactics]

-description: A user story is a content planning technique that helps writers produce copy in relation to user needs.
+description: A user story is a content development technique that helps writers produce copy in relation to user needs.

-summary: A user story is a content development technique that helps writers accurately pinpoint — and focus on — the needs of a given audience type and the task information required to fulfull them — one need at a time.
+summary: A user story is a content planning and development technique that helps writers focus on the needs of a given audience type, thus the task information required to fulfull the needs.
+The model ensures stakeholder alignment on criteria and vocabulary used, as well benefits collaborative writing situations.

 figname: fig-user-story
 figalt: The user story model.